 A strategy that more and more leading product companies follow is constantly informing key stakeholders that the development progress is going well.
 The last thing a company aspiring for higher user engagement should do is simply close the blinds on their development progress, and have consumers grow skeptical.
 That’s where public product roadmaps come in.

-Public roadmaps are … well, public, because everyone can see what a company is working on, as well as future projects.
-Most of the time, these roadmaps are detailed, and they tell consumers what lies ahead in a project, development etc.
+Everyone can see what a company is working on, as well as future projects.
+Most of the time, these roadmaps are detailed, and they tell consumers what lies ahead in a project, development, etc.

 Let’s jump right in!